A Nordic survey of cultural habits among children and youth?

 LINKS TO THE NATIONAL SURVEYS IN THE REPORT

 In Denmark, studies on the population’s culture habits (in Danish) are carried out with the Ministry of Culture as initiator and financier.
-The latest report is Danskernes kulturvaner 2012 [The Danes’ Cultural Habits 2012], but results from a new study are expected by the end of 2018.
+The latest report is Danskernes kulturvaner 2012 [The Danes’ Cultural Habits 2012], but results from a new study are expected by mid-2019 (in Danish).

 In Finland, data are obtained from Statistics Finland’s time use survey and, as the main source, a leisure survey.
 The latest leisure survey is from 2002, but new data collection was conducted in autumn 2017 and early 2018.